Jozef Rulof already knew that

 Whereas the thinking in terms of human races at the time of Jozef Rulof was still part of the dominant world image, the consciousness of the present mankind has now transcended this.

 Jozef Rulof already knew that no races existed, and during his time he fought against the racism that was found ‘normal’ in the mid-20th century and was even applied by the government of various countries.

-Read more about this in the article ‘anti-racism and discrimination’.
+Read more about this in the article ‘against racism and discrimination’.